Serve the Servants

 "Serve the Servants" is a song by the American rock band Nirvana, written by vocalist and guitarist, Kurt Cobain.
 It is the first track on their third and final studio album In Utero, released in September 1993.

-Origin and recording
+The song has frequently been cited for its autobiographical lyrics, which address the band's fame following the release of their 1991 album, Nevermind, the divorce of Cobain's parents, and perceived media attacks against Cobain's wife, American rock musician, Courtney Love.

 Early history

 "Serve the Servants" was written in 1992.
 The earliest known version is a home demo, featuring Cobain on vocals and acoustic guitar, recorded on a boombox in 1992.
 This version was released on the posthumous Nirvana box set, With the Lights Out, in November 2004.

 In Utero

 "Serve the Servants" was the only In Utero song that had never been recorded as a demo by the full band prior to being recorded for the album.
 As Nirvana's bassist Krist Novoselic remembers, it was brought to the studio "pretty much done" by Cobain.
 The album was recorded in February 1993 by Steve Albini at Pachyderm Studio in Cannon Falls, Minnesota.

+In a September 2013 interview with the NPR program All Songs Considered, Novoselic recalled that "Serve the Servants" was the first song the band recorded during the sessions with Albini.
+"And so we play that song 'Serve the Servants,'" he explained, "...And so we finish the song, and Kurt and Dave and I look at each other and we're like, 'Yeah, that felt pretty good.
+How was it, Steve?'
+He's like, 'Sounds good.'
+And we're like, 'All right!
+We're going to do another song,' like in one take.
+We won Steve over after that."